joshmire/tic-tac-toe/README.md

 A single-player game of tic-tac-toe.

 ## Description
 A single-player game of tic-tac-toe built with JavaScript.
-A minimax function is used to determine each of the computer's moves.
+A minimax algorithm is used to determine each of the computer's moves.